F5Networks/f5-ci-docs/docs/kubernetes/kctlr-use-bigip-k8s.rst

 Create a floating self IP in the VXLAN
 ``````````````````````````````````````

-Create a floating IP address in the subnet you want to assign to the BIG-IP device.
-Use the same subnet mask as the flannel network.
+Create a floating IP address in the flannel subnet you assigned to the BIG-IP device.

 .. parsed-literal::